 Fort Jefferson is America's largest masonry structure in existence

-More than 299 bird species that can be found in Dry Tortugas National Park
+More than 299 bird species can be found in Dry Tortugas National Park

 Dry Tortugas National Park Additional Resources Information